-Next time you're at the cheese counter, take a closer look at wedges of aged gouda, aged cheddar, parmigiano-reggiano, and gruyere.
+Next time you're at the cheese counter, take a closer look at wedges of aged gouda, aged cheddar, Parmigiano-Reggiano, and gruyere.
 It's likely that you'll see tiny white spots in all of them.
-Many types of aged cheese - although the cheese doesn't necessarily have to be aged for a long time - have these little, white crunchy bits in the paste of the cheese or on the top of the cheese.
+Many types of aged cheese have these little, white crunchy bits in the paste of the cheese or on the top of it.

 White Cheese Crystals

-These white bits are casually referred to as "cheese crystals" or "flavor crystals."
-Scientists and cheesemakers call them calcium lactate crystals or tyrosine crystals.
-They are a natural part of the aging process and viewed by most cheese lovers to be a positive thing, an indication that they are about to eat a really delicious, aged cheese.
+The white bits are casually referred to as "cheese crystals" or "flavor crystals."
+Scientists and cheesemakers call them calcium lactate crystals and tyrosine crystals, referring to two different types of crystals.
+Both are a natural part of the aging process, although the cheese doesn't necessarily have to be aged for a long time.

-The article above explains that tyrosine crystals are usually found on cheeses like Parmesan, Romano, and Swiss cheeses and sometimes in Gouda and Cheddar.
+The article explains that tyrosine crystals are usually found on cheeses like Parmesan, Romano, and Swiss cheeses and sometimes in gouda and cheddar.
 The crystals are firmer and have a brighter white color.
 Tyrosine crystals are usually only found in the interior of the cheese.

-Calcium lactate crystals can be found in the interior of the cheese and on the outer surface.
-They are softer, less crunchy and most commonly found on aged Cheddar, although also on Parmesan and Gouda.
+Calcium lactate crystals, on the other hand, can be found in the interior of the cheese as well as on the outer surface.
+They are softer, less crunchy and most commonly found on aged cheddar, although may also be on Parmesan and gouda.
 Sometimes, the crystals can look like a thin layer of white mold on the outside of the cheese.

 A cheese may have only one type of crystal while others may contain the two crystals simultaneously.
 Both calcium lactate crystals and tyrosine crystals add a slight and pleasant crunchiness, which is seen as a desirable trait in aged cheeses.